whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 Capitalism, socialism, and communism are all examples of profit economies.
 The main difference is simply whether wealthy individuals and corporations control most property (capitalism) or whether the ruling government controls a larger share (socialism and communism).

 I see two major kinds of profit economies: market economies and command economies.
-Most unhealthy cultures have some mix of both.
+Most unhealthy nations have some mix of both.

 Command economies are simple: an authority figure gives an order, and a trapped person obeys the order or gets severely punished.
 Militaries, chattel slave plantations, and prisons are all command economies.
 Workers don't choose their bosses, and if workers choose not to work, they receive direct, severe abuse.